UoB-COMSM0166/2025-group-21/README.md

 To ensure our game was both appropriately challenging and also user-friendly, we conducted quantitative evaluations of usability using two established and validated questionnaire tools, and statistical analysis:
 - **Raw NASA TLX** — to quantify perceived workload
 - **System Usability Survey (SUS)** — to quantify system usability
-- **Wilcoxon Signed-Rank Test** — to evaluate the statistical significance of the evaluations
+- **Wilcoxon Signed-Rank Test** — to calculate the statistical significance of the evaluations

 #### Process
 These evaluations involved 10 participants, each trialing two difficulty modes.
 (Kosch et al., 2023) Initially, participants struggled to grasp the gameplay, prompting us to add a short live demonstration.
 Participants then filled out the two questionnaires.